-The next phase of mobile marketing is where a company puts its mobile experience first, which is a challenge for many companies due to legacy thinking, systems and organizing the data so it is real-time and easier for consumers.
-Brands understand the importance of transforming to a mobile-first, digital strategy but they are not prepared for how quickly they need to adapt to make this happen.
-There are a lot of changes that need to be made to people, processes and technologies at large companies in a short amount of time.
+The next phase of mobile marketing is where a company puts its mobile experience first.
+This is a challenge for many companies due to legacy thinking, systems and organizing the data so it is real-time and easier for consumers.
+Brands understand the importance of transforming to a mobile-first, digital strategy.
+However, they are not prepared for how quickly they need to adapt to make this happen.
+There are a lot of changes that need to be made to people, processes, and technologies at large companies in a short amount of time.
 That is why smaller companies have a competitive advantage—they don’t have the legacy technology and processes in place.
 As a result, larger companies are moving toward creating their own enterprise “app store” so they can more quickly adapt to changes in the marketplace.

 Your insights on moving from multi-channel marketing to omni-channel marketing?

 People can now engage with a company in a physical store, via the website or mobile app or through social media, fueling the shift toward omni-channel marketing to provide a seamless customer experience across all interactions.
 Where companies often go wrong with the customer experience is a lack of integration between teams.
-Bad marketing experiences occur at the consumer/end-user level when it becomes apparent that the company’s technology, people, and processes are not well integrated.
+Bad marketing experiences occur at the consumer/end-user level when it is apparent the technologies, people, and processes are not integrated.

 Your thoughts and good or bad experiences on integrating marketing across the organization?

-Yes, marketing should be definitely be integrated.
+Yes, marketing should be integrated.
 That is one of the most important aspects of marketing today but often the most difficult.
-Marketing needs to ensure their department is integrated first and then work on improving integration across the organization.
-For example, contact centers have a wealth of information for marketers on the types of questions that they are being asked by customers.
+Marketing needs to ensure their department integrates first.
+Then work on improving integration across the organization.
+For example, contact centers have a wealth of information for marketers on the types of questions they get asked by customers.
 Do the contact centers record that information so that marketing can create helpful content to answer those questions?
 It sounds so simple.
 Yet, it is rarely done.
-Another example: Are marketing/PR teams prepared if the company gets hacked?
+Another example, are marketing/PR teams prepared if the company gets hacked?
 Do they have a crisis communications and disaster recovery plan if it occurs?
 If so, can the company communicate it quickly?

 The key for digital marketing and good customer experiences will be integration, strategy and a shift in mindset that marketing is more than a support function.
 Marketing is no longer a cost center but drives business transformation.
 As a result, marketing organizations should consistently have a seat the business table (and at the C-suite and board level) to drive digital transformation conversations, its value proposition to the company, and why its budget should grow.

-To sum up, digital marketing and heightened customer expectations are changing how the modern marketing organization is structured.
+To sum up, digital marketing and heightened customer expectations change the modern marketing organization.
 Marketing has become more holistic, aligns more closely with the business strategy, and is responsible for the overall customer experience.
 One company to learn from is Target.
 They built successful digital marketing department.
 They did not put their marketing teams into groups or silos.
 Instead, they brought everyone together as one big marketing team.
 This helped Target tell a cohesive brand story and attract top talent.
 An example we can all learn from.

 Read the original “Discussing Digital Marketing” article.